 - environmental allergens, such as:

 - insect venoms,

 - cosmetic products,

 The above allergens are among the most common, but virtually any molecule can cause allergies.

 Allergies are caused by the production of allergic antibodies by the immune system against allergens, substances that are not actually a threat to the body.
 The antibodies formed trigger certain reactions in the body that lead to the development of the complaints associated with the allergy in question.

-With an allergy to house dust mites, the allergic reaction is mainly triggered by particles in the air from the faeces of the house dust mite.
+With an allergy to house dust mites, the allergic reaction is mainly triggered by particles in the air from the feces of the house dust mite.
 The dust mite is a small spider that is invisible to the naked eye and that lives off the skin flakes of humans and animals.
 The spider is common indoors in dusty places.

 With an animal allergy, an allergic antibody is produced against the skin flakes of animals, such as dogs and cats.
 In the case of cow’s milk allergy, the allergic reaction to certain protein components of cow’s milk arises.